bcrestel/bcrestel.github.io/_posts/2020-10-28-Signing_commits_in_github.md

 When this is installed, you can create a GPG key by typing `gpg --full-generate-key`.
 You'll be prompted with a series of questions, and after that you get a key.

+## Exporting your key to github

 Now you need to export your public key.
 To do, find the info of your key, by typing
 ```
 gpg --list-secret-keys --keyid-format LONG